← Back to Posts

 The First 4 Hours

-The next day, I wanted to improve the image quality.
-I was using Imagen 3 from Google’s Vertex AI.
-The results looked off.
-Not terrible, but not what I expected.
+The next day, I wanted better image quality.
+The visualizations looked off.
 The artwork didn’t blend naturally into the rooms.

-I spent the next 3-4 hours debugging.
-Tweaking prompts.
-Adjusting parameters.
+I spent 3-4 hours debugging.
 I was convinced something was wrong with my implementation.
-Maybe the image format?
-The resolution?
-The prompt structure?
+The prompt structure, the resolution, the image format.
+I kept asking Claude to tweak things.
+Claude kept tweaking.
+Nothing helped.

 At some point I genuinely thought: this isn’t going to work.

 The bot worked.
 But sometimes it didn’t respond.
 Users would send an artwork, wait, and nothing would happen.
-Looking at the logs: timeout errors.
+Timeout errors.
 524s everywhere.

-The problem: Grammy, a bot framework I was using, has a 30-second CPU limit.
+I described the problem to Claude.
+Claude identified it immediately: Grammy, the bot framework, has a 30-second CPU limit.
 Gemini needs up to 60 seconds for image generation.
 The math doesn’t work.

-This was honestly the most interesting part of the project.
-I expected it to be a nightmare.
+I expected this to be a nightmare.
 It wasn’t.

 Final result: artwork visualized in a living room